 Images of Rabindranath Tagore’s Kabuliwallah and Mini float up in my memory and a lump forms in my throat.
 I hope that Bahadur has reached home safely and his family members are well.

 Now, Ayush plays for ten to fifteen minutes with me and those are the brightest moments of my day.
-It’s usually late night for him and mid-morning for me.
-He has downloaded games on his iPad and we play Words with Friends, chess, Ludo, and Snakes and Ladders.
+It’s usually late at night for him and mid-morning for me.
+He has downloaded games on his iPad and we play Words with Friends, Chess, Ludo, and Snakes and Ladders.

 He is a patient teacher when it comes to computers because he can download and install almost any application at lightning speed.
 I move ponderously, watchful about privacy and security issues.

-Yesterday we played Saamp-Seedhi.
+Yesterday we played Saanp-Seedhi.
 This ancient game originated in India and was originally known as Moksha Patam.
 Today it is a worldwide classic – Snakes and Ladders.
 We used to play this game as a family with my parents.
 Every time I play with Ayush, reminiscent childhood laughter spills through my veins.
-According to Eckhart Tolle, the world is not here to make you happy but to make you conscious.
+As per Eckhart Tolle, the world is not here to make you happy but to make you conscious.
 I think that the only exception to this truth is the joy of playing with children.

-In the thirteenth century, a saint called Gyandev invented Moksha Patam with lessons in morality ladders representing virtues – asceticism, generosity, faith, reliability and knowledge.
+In the thirteenth century, a saint called Gyandev invented Moksha Patam with lessons in morality ladders representing virtues – asceticism, generosity, faith, reliability, and knowledge.
 Snakes were vices: anger, lust, pride, and theft.
 To win the game was to achieve salvation.
-In his honor it was also called Gyan Chaupad.
+In his honor, it was also called Gyan Chauper.